jzlandis/Geometry_PyModule/README.md

 # Geometry_PyModule
-This is a work ~~in~~ out of progress.
+This is a work in of progress.
 It was initally started to explore classes and special methods.